Introduction: the structure of the play

 II.
 The internal plot (stream of consciousness)

-If the external plot of DS may be subdivided into chronologically organized sequences: Act one (Monday evening and night) ; Act two (Tuesday), and the requiem a few days after (Willy's burial), the same is not true of the internal plot: Willy's stream of consciousness.
+If the external plot of Death of a Salesman may be subdivided into chronologically organized sequences: Act one (Monday evening and night) ; Act two (Tuesday), and the requiem a few days after (Willy's burial), the same is not true of the internal plot: Willy's stream of consciousness.
 In "the inside of Willy's head", past and present are blurred.
 Memories constantly impinge on present situations and, conversely, the present is put at some distance by the flood of recollections.

 The past/present dichotomy is replaced by a non-past; non-present, in which different temporal layers commingle and coalesce.
 This non-past/non-present is confined to Willy's inner mind, to Willy's subjective world.